Language selection

 The conservation objectives will be achieved by addressing management priorities and through the implementation of management actions outlined in the management plan.

-1. the purpose and scope;
+1. the purpose and scope

-2. the legislative authority in the Musquash Estuary, the transfer of administration and control of lands to the Government of Canada from the Province of New Brunswick and the federal authority to manage the estuary;
+2. the legislative authority in the Musquash Estuary, the transfer of administration and control of lands to the Government of Canada from the Province of New Brunswick and the federal authority to manage the estuary

-3. the background to the designation as an MPA;
+3. the background to the designation as an MPA

 4. the management vision, guiding principles, conservation objectives and management priorities

-5. the Musquash Estuary MPA Regulations and approach for managing activities within the administered intertidal area under the Fisheries Act;
+5. the Musquash Estuary MPA Regulations and approach for managing activities within the administered intertidal area under the Fisheries Act

-6. and, the governance structure.
+6. the governance structure

 Activity application for Musquash Estuary MPA